BECOME A CPC REPRESENTATIVE

 - Review bills before the State Legislature that impact the university community

 - Recognize State Classified and other CSU employee accomplishments and contributions

 - Host informational sessions and employee appreciation events

 - Step 1 – Consider your current work load and availability.
-The term of service for CPC Representatives is three (3) years beginning July 1, 2017.
-Serving on the CPC may require ten (10) hours or more of your time per month.
+The term of service for CPC Representatives is three (3) years, terms run parallel to CSU fiscal year.
+Serving on the CPC may require five (5) to eight (8) hours or more of your time per month.
 All CPC Representatives are required to attend Council meetings and serve on Council and University committees.

 - Step 2 – Verify your eligibility.
-All certified State Classified personnel, working half-time or more, who have been employed by Colorado State University for at least one year as State Classified employees (as of March 31, 2016) are eligible for membership (except employees of the Colorado State Governing Board or System’s Office).
+All certified State Classified personnel, working half-time or more, who have been employed by Colorado State University for at least one (1) year as State Classified employees are eligible for membership (except employees of the Colorado State University Governing Board or System’s Office).

-- Step 4 – E-mail, mail, or deliver the nomination paperwork to the Office of the Vice President for University Operations (VPUO):
+- Step 4 – E-mail, mail, or deliver the nomination paperwork to be considered for membership for the 2023-24 term to the Office of the Vice President for University Operations (VPUO):